+- 1. Write to the Auxiliary, Tag RAM Latency, Data RAM Latency, Prefetch, and Power Control registers using a read-modify-write to set up global configurations:

+- associativity, Way Size

+- latencies for RAM accesses

+- allocation policy

+- prefetch and power capabilities.

-- 1. Write to the Auxiliary, Tag RAM Latency, and Data RAM Latency Control registers using a read-modify-write to set up global configurations: - Associativity, Way Size - Latencies for RAM accesses. - 2.
-Secure write to the Invalidate by Way, offset 0x77C, to invalidate all entries in cache: - Write 0xFFFF to 0x77C - Poll cache maintenance register until invalidate operation is complete. - 3.
+- 2. Secure write to the Invalidate by Way, offset 0x77C, to invalidate all entries in cache: - Write 0xFFFF to 0x77C - Poll cache maintenance register until invalidate operation is complete. - 3.
 Write to the Lockdown D and Lockdown I Register 9 if required. - 4.
 Write to interrupt clear register to clear any residual raw interrupts set. - 5.
 Write to the Interrupt Mask Register if you want to enable interrupts. - 6.
 Write to Control Register 1 with the LSB set to 1 to enable the cache.